thaustein/laxar/docs/manuals/events.md

 <a name="request-events"></a>
-### Request and Response using the Request/Will/Did Mechanism
+### Two-Way Communication or the Request/Will/Did Mechanism

 Sometimes a widget has to request for some other widget or activity on the page to perform some action.
 This might be a longer running action such as a search or some server side validation.
 The requesting widget does not care about _who_ actually performs the request, but it is interested in _when_ the request has been fully processed by all respondents, and what is the outcome.

-As an example, consider a multi-part user sign-up process, where each of the several widgets allows the user to enter and validate some of the information such as E-Mail Address, payment information and a CAPTCHA.
+As an example, consider a multi-part user sign-up process, where each of several widgets allows the user to enter and validate some of the information such as E-Mail Address, payment information or a CAPTCHA.
-Another widget offering a _Complete Registration_ button would be responsible for the overall process of submitting the registration resource to a REST service and navigating to a different page.
+Another widget offering a _Complete Sign-Up_ button would be responsible for the overall process of submitting the registration resource to a REST service and navigating to a different page.
 Before hitting the registration service, this widget would ask all input widgets to validate their respective validation details in order to provide immediate feedback to the user.
 Some of the widgets might have to query their own validation services though, such as the CAPTCHA widget.

-With the _Request/Will/Did_ mechanism such a scenario can be achieved without the registration widget having to know any of the participant widgets:
+Using the _Request/Will/Did_ mechanism, such functionality can be achieved without the registration widget having to know any of the participant widgets:

-1. The individual widgets have been _configured_ (through the page definition) to work with a `"registrationForm"` resource.
+1. The individual widgets are _configured_ on the page to work with a common `registrationForm` resource.
-   The input widgets that offer validation subscribe to `"validateRequest"` events related to this resource in order to support validation.
+   On instantiation, the input widgets offering validation subscribe to `validateRequest` events for this resource.

-2. When the user activates the _Complete Registration_  button, the registration widget issues a `"validateRequest.registrationForm"` event, indicating that
+2. When the user activates the _Complete Sign-Up_ button, the registration widget issues a `validateRequest.registrationForm` event, indicating that

-  * a validation has been requested (_what happened_) and
+  * a validation has been requested _(what happened)_ and
-  * it concerns the resource _"registrationForm"_ (_where_ it happened).
+  * it concerns the resource `registrationForm` _(where_ it happened).

   The registration widget may now disable its button and start showing an activity indicator to help the user recognize that an action is in progress.

-3. During delivery, the input widgets supporting validation will publish a `"willValidate.registrationForm"` event to indicate that
+3. During delivery, the input widgets supporting validation receive the request and will publish a `willValidate.registrationForm` event to indicate that

-  * a validation has started (_what_) and
+  * a validation is about to begin _(what)_ and
-  * that it concerns the `"registrationForm"` resource (_where_).
+  * that it concerns the `registrationForm` resource _(where)_.

-4. Each of the widgets will either call its registration service to respond asynchronously, or publish a response directly if it can be computed locally and quickly.
+4. Each widget will either call its registration service to respond asynchronously, or publish a response directly if it can validate locally.
-   The response has the form `"didValidate.registrationForm.SUCCESS"` or `"didValidate.registrationForm.ERROR"` conveying that
+   The response is either `didValidate.registrationForm.SUCCESS` or `didValidate.registrationForm.ERROR` conveying that

-  * a validation has been performed (_what_) and
+  * a validation has been performed _(what)_ and
-  * that it concerns the `"registrationForm"` resource (_where_) and
+  * that it concerns the `registrationForm` resource _(where)_ and
-  * the way the validation turned out (_how_).
+  * the way the validation turned out _(how)_.

-4. Once all responses have been gathered and there were no validation errors, the registration form will be notified (through a promise) and the REST request may be performed.
+4. Once all responses have been collected and there were no validation errors, the registration form will be notified (through a promise) and the _sign-up_ REST request may be performed.

-The most important property of this mechanism is that any of the widgets on the page may be removed or replaced without any of the other widgets having to know.
+This mechanism allows any of the widgets on the page may be removed or replaced without any of the other widgets having to know.
 New widgets may be added at any time, and will work as long as they support the validation pattern.
-Even if not, they might still be used, and their validation would be handled by the server upon submission of the registration form.
+For example, message display widget could be added to gather and display validation messages to the user, simply by hooking it up to the same resource and processing its `"didValidate"` events.
-Another widget could be added to gather and display validation messages to the user, simply by hooking it up to the same resource and processing its `"didValidate"` events.
+Even if some widgets do not support the validation pattern, they can still be used, only that their validation would have to be handled by the server upon submission of the registration form.

 Validation and other patterns are described in the [pattern reference](#pattern-reference) below.